deadpixi/sam/README.rst

 Credits
 =======

-These credits are in rough chronological order as determined by the ordering in the original README supplied with the X version of sam for those names included there, and then by order of GitHub commits for this version.

-Rob Pike
-    Original author of sam.

-Howard Trickey
-    Wrote the X version of the graphics library.

-Matty Farrow et al
-    Extended the X version of the graphics library to support Unicode.

-Boyd Roberts
-    Added the external command interface and associated scripts.

-Doug Gwyn
+These credits are in rough chronological order:

+Rob Pike, Howard Trickey, Matty Farrow, Boyd Roberts, Doug Gwyn, James Clark, Mark H. Wilkinson, et al.
-    Contributed many useful ideas to the X implementation of sam.
+    Authors and/or contributors to the original X version of sam, upon which this version is based.

-James Clark
-    Wrote troff macros to allow the man pages to be rendered on non-V10 Unix systems.

 Rob King
     Added most of the things mentioned in `New Features`_ above.
-    Rob is the maintainer of this version of sam.
+    Rob is the author and maintainer of this version of sam.

-Mark H. Wilkinson
-    Wrote the original mouse-chording code.

 Chris Siebenmann
     Fixed various bugs in font rendering, and ported Mark H. Wilkinson's mouse chording code to this version of sam.
-    Provided the implementation of the Cscrolldownline and Cscrollupline commands.
+    Provided the implementation of the Cscrolldownline command and inspiration for that of the Cscrollupline command.

 Aram Hăvărneanu
     Improved the handling of Makefile variables.